July 2008 Edition

 they were built," he adds.

-we have 10 product types, each with two color variances (red and
+product types, each with two color variances (red and amber),"

-amber)," Sitarski says.
-"We have three different types of packaging
+Sitarski says.
+"We have three different types of packaging — bags,

-— bags, totes and boxes.
-So we have about 60 part numbers that we
+totes and boxes.
+So we have about 60 part numbers that we can change

 Changeover requires less than five minutes.